 There are competencies (set by the General Pharmaceutical Council) that must be met throughout the pre-registration year, these are the same regardless of which area you practice in.

-Then on successful completion of the pre-registration year, you will be required to pass the national registration assessment set by the General Pharmaceutical Council before you are eligible to start your career as a Pharmacist.
+Then on successful completion of the foundation training year, you will be required to pass the national registration assessment set by the General Pharmaceutical Council before you are eligible to start your career as a Pharmacist.
 General Pharmaceutical Council (GPhC) figures show that the University of Sunderland is consistently one of the top-ranking Schools of Pharmacy in the National Registration Assessment.
 The pass rate in 2019 was 89.82% which is significantly above the national average of 72.33%

 How do I apply?